 Real estate attorneys will also be able to provide recommendations to their clients regarding local lenders, brokers, agents, title companies, surveyors, excavators, local officials (building inspector, zoning office, etc.), appraisers, and contractors.
 This can prove to be a valuable resource for buyers, as it can help to save money, time, and aggravation.

 It is not that uncommon for buyers to be shown a potential property by a real estate agent that is representing the seller.
 Following the showing, this same agent will then provide a potential buyer with a standard purchase-offer contract.
 More often than not, these standard purchase-offer contracts are skewed to favor the seller.
 When the buyer has a real estate attorney, the attorney can then go over the purchase-offer prior to signing.
 This allows the buyer to completely understand all terms and conditions outlined in the agreement before making a decision.

 As you can see, a real estate lawyer NYC can prove to be a valuable investment for buyers looking to purchase real estate in or around New York City.
+These lawyers should also be able to inform their client about the 1031 tax exchange that allows investors to save on taxes if they invest in another property soon after.
+Of course, this only applies to those looking to invest in properties and then sell them on.
+If that’s not your plan, then the lawyer won’t need to mention that.
 Warren S. Dank, ESQ., P.C. is a practicing real estate providing clients with confidence when purchasing a piece of real estate.
 If you are looking to purchase a piece of property, contact Warren S. Dank, ESQ., P.C. before you sign a contract.